seantcaron/tools/README.md

 Find all drives that should be members of a given MD RAID array.

+#### plvc.py

+Compare version of installed Python package reported by pip with a version number specified on the command line.

 #### purgepackages.sh

 Automatically purge a list of packages in Linux distributions that use apt style package management.